grew-nlp/grew_doc/content/usage/cli.md

 ## Remarks

- * Only one pattern is used in case of clustering.
+ * Only one request is used in case of clustering.
- * Pattern syntax can be learned [here](/doc/pattern/) or with the online **[Grew-match](http://match.grew.fr)** tool, first with the [tutorial](http://match.grew.fr?tutorial=yes) and then with snippets given on the right of the text area.
+ * Request syntax can be learned [here](/doc/request/) or with the online **[Grew-match](http://match.grew.fr)** tool, first with the [tutorial](http://match.grew.fr?tutorial=yes) and then with snippets given on the right of the text area.
  * If some corpus is updated, it is necessary to run again the compilation step.
- * Some patterns may take a long time to be searched in corpora.
+ * Some requests may take a long time to be searched in corpora.
  * ⚠️ In previous version (< `1.10`), the TSV table also contains a column with the size of corpora (in number of sentences).
 This column is no longer available in version `1.10`.